 When Buffalo Bill Cody helped found the town that bears his name, the year was 1895.
 Cody felt the beauty of the area and its proximity to Yellowstone National Park made it a perfect spot for a town.
-One hundred and 23 years later, Cody offers travelers to and from Yellowstone the best of the Old and New West.
-Plan your two-day adventure with these must-sees.
+One hundred and 24 years later, Cody offers travelers to and from Yellowstone the best of the Old and New West.
+Plan your multi-day adventure with these must-sees.

 1. The Irma Hotel